Fake apologies and the power of sincerity. Moral values in action

 About guilt

 Think!
-If you are now feeling guilty about the words you have spoken or the actions you have done, what will you lose if you ask for forgiveness?
+If you currently feel guilty about words you have said or actions you have taken, what will you lose if you ask for forgiveness?

-If you know you were wrong, or let other people down, it's best to forget about "saving face."
-After all, you know the feeling when relationships with those whom you have harmed or offended lose their openness or do not add up, even if you are trying to do everything in your power to somehow justify or compensate for the consequences of your words or wrong actions.
+If you know that you were wrong, or let other people down, you better forget about “saving face.”
+After all, you know the feeling when relationships with those whom you have harmed or offended lose their openness or do not work out, even if you try to do everything in your power to somehow justify or compensate for the consequences of your words or wrong actions.

-Ultimately, you can walk away without making a sincere and meaningful apology, you can stop contacting the people you offended and try to forget about your mistake, but there is always a chance that the “skeleton falls out of the closet” sometime in the future and at the most inopportune moment.
+Ultimately, you may walk away without making a sincere and meaningful apology, you may stop contacting the people you offended and try to forget about your mistake, but there is always a chance that the “skeleton will come out of the closet” sometime in the future , and at the most inopportune moment.

-And yet, probably, you would not be interested in this article if, deep down in your soul, you did not admit your mistakes and your guilt.
-That is, I want to say that if you prefer to "get out of the situation nicely" instead of apologizing, you can not read further, because the article is intended only for those who sincerely regret their words and deeds and want to master the art of "ask forgiveness."
+And yet, you probably wouldn’t be interested in this article if deep down you didn’t admit your mistakes and your guilt.
+That is, I want to say that if you prefer to “come out of the situation gracefully” instead of apologizing, you don’t have to read further, because the article is intended only for those who sincerely regret their words and actions and want to master the art of “asking.” forgiveness."

-However, if you're feeling awkward right now and don't know where to start, don't worry!
-Asking for forgiveness is a skill that can be learned, it is a noble act and an essential part of being able to communicate.
+However, if you're feeling uneasy right now and don't know where to start, don't worry!
+Asking for forgiveness is a skill that can be learned, it is a noble act and an integral part of being a good communicator.

 Why do you need to apologize?

 Remember that sincere and meaningful apologies help build and maintain healthy relationships.
-Right Request Forgiveness works in many ways:
+Correct request forgiveness works in many ways:

 • restores trust.

-• can "push" relations from the "dead center" and serve as the beginning of their renewal.
+• can “push” relationships from a “dead point” and serve as the beginning of their renewal.

-• removes the awkwardness between the parties.
-After all, you know this terrible feeling - not knowing how to look into the eyes and what to say to the one you are guilty of.
+• relieves awkwardness between parties.
+You know this terrible feeling - not knowing how to look into the eyes and what to say to someone to whom you are guilty.
 Ultimately, this causes you to avoid meeting this person.

-• indirectly encourages your partner, spouse, or “other party” to admit their mistake as well.
+• indirectly encourages your partner, spouse, or “other party” to admit their mistake too.

-• allows the “other side” to accept you for who you are and treat you well with all your flaws and imperfections.
+• allows the “other side” to accept you as you are and treat you well with all your flaws and imperfections.

 What is the potential outcome of an apology?

-I have to say that the consequences of your admission of guilt can be negative.
+I have to say that the consequences of you admitting your guilt can be negative.
 Especially if your mistake becomes known only at the time of admission of guilt.
-Everything can end up with you being punished, the relationship will be spoiled and you will have to "pay" a certain price in emotional, spiritual, mental, physical or material terms.
+You may end up being punished, relationships will be damaged, and you will have to "pay" some price in emotional, spiritual, mental, physical, or material terms.
 I have no doubt that you, as reasonable people, understand and are ready for such an outcome.

-• clarified and ultimately improved relationships - with colleagues, friends, family or your spouse (even if you are)
+• clarified and ultimately improved relationships—with colleagues, friends, family, or your spouse (even if you)

-• a clear conscience, potentially reducing anxiety, improving sleep, and restoring your self-esteem
+• a clear conscience, which potentially reduces anxiety, improves sleep and restores your self-esteem

-• increasing your "reserve of power" for experiencing future "dramas" in relationships with other people.
-Also, the worry that the truth might come out, that you did something wrong and caused pain... all of this takes a huge amount of your energy, which can be put to better use.
+• increasing your “power reserve” for experiencing future “dramas” in relationships with other people.
+Plus, worrying about the truth coming out, worrying that you've done something wrong and caused pain... all of this takes up a tremendous amount of your energy, which could be put to better use.

 What do you need to apologize for?

-Maybe what will be written now is taken for granted, but I will still write about something for which you must definitely ask for forgiveness.
-Oddly enough, not everyone knows what their words and actions can make others suffer.
+Perhaps what will be written now is taken for granted, but I will still write about what you must definitely ask for forgiveness for.
+Oddly enough, not everyone knows what their words and actions can cause others to suffer.

-You should apologize for any of the following (I don't rank by severity):
+You should apologize for any of the following (I'm not ranking by severity):

-• there was a misunderstanding because you misunderstood something because you didn't know all the facts
+• there was a misunderstanding because you misunderstood something because you were not aware of all the facts

-• you made assumptions, but did not bother to check their correctness
+• you made assumptions but didn't bother to check if they were correct

 • you were just being selfish

-• you just insulted someone - at home, at work, on the street
+• you simply insulted someone - at home, at work, on the street

 A combination of all of the above is also possible.

-Another reason you may have hurt other people is that you were “out of your mind” in recent times.
-Don't even think of using this as an excuse, but it could be an explanation for your insensitivity towards other people.
-When you feel empty, grief, stress, depression, your ability to think about others can be greatly reduced.
-Although that doesn't relieve you of the need to apologize.
+Another reason why you may have hurt other people is because you were “out of your mind” in Lately.
+Don't even think about using this as an excuse, but it could be an explanation for your insensitivity towards other people.
+When you feel empty, grieving, stressed, or depressed, your ability to think about others may be significantly reduced.
+Although this does not relieve you of the need to apologize.

-You may feel awkward and timid before you are about to apologize.
+You may feel awkward and shy before you are ready to apologize.
 This is fine.
-That's the way it should be.
-If you do not experience such emotions, then you are not ready to apologize and have not realized your guilt, and in this case your insincerity will not go unnoticed.
-It will seep into your behavior, your voice, choice of words, and body language.
-Perhaps you will consciously or unconsciously “replay”, which will ultimately reduce the significance of your apology, if not immediately, then after a while, when the conversation is over and the person to whom you apologized will “digest” this event.
+That's how it should be.
+If you do not experience such emotions, it means that you are not ready to apologize and have not realized your guilt, and in this case your insincerity will not go unnoticed.
+It will bleed into your behavior, your voice, your choice of words, and your body language.
+Perhaps you will consciously or unconsciously “overact”, which will ultimately reduce the significance of your apology, if not immediately, then after a while, when the conversation is over and the person to whom you apologized “digests” this event.

-1. Try to really understand what your mistake is, how it is perceived by the “other side”.
-You may need to do some deep analysis.
-Only by putting yourself in the place of the person offended by you, you can understand how he is going through after what you did.
+1. Try to really understand, what your mistake is, how the “other side” perceives it.
+You may have to do some in-depth analysis.
+Only by putting yourself in the shoes of the person you offended will you be able to understand how he feels about what you did.

 • by phone